petroemil/Rx.Book/Draft.md

 ### Retry

 Retry logic usually involves some kind of loop, trying an operation over and over again n times.
-Again, the `await` keyword saves quite a lot of code as you can use await withing a `for` or `while` loop, but you have to write some code to make it happen.
+Again, the `await` keyword saves quite a lot of code as you can use await within a `for` or `while` loop, but you have to write some code to make it happen.
 Here is a possible implementation.

 ```csharp
 // Code Sample 2-9